lvandrews/PyStockAI/README.md

  * [Tensorflow](https://www.tensorflow.org/)
  * [Initial code for using (Tensorflow) to predict stock prices](https://www.thepythoncode.com/article/stock-price-prediction-in-python-using-tensorflow-2-and-keras)
  * High cost of living
+ * Curiosity -- can I use this for bioinformatic investigation or monitoring data trends in the workplace?

 ### Results to date (2021-04-10)
  * As expected, the program yields a poor estimation of future stock performance